biotope/biotope-element/docs/typescript.md

 ---
 id: typescript
-title: Typescript
+title: TypeScript
 ---

-We ❤️ Typescript.
+We ❤️ TypeScript.

 So much so that the entirety of the `biotope-element` codebase is built using typescript only.

-Given that fact, every example you see in this documentation is easily portable to Typescript as we export all the types that you might need to develop your codebase without using wildcard types.
+Given that fact, every example you see in this documentation is easily portable to TypeScript as we export all the types that you might need to develop your codebase without using wildcard types.
 Additionally, we have also established clear and predictable member-access for all properties and functions `biotope-element` provides.